jundalisay/superblist/content/en/research/hegel/spirit/part-a/section-2d.md

-{{< s v='123' >}}  Consciousness, then, gets away also from this second form of perceptual procedure, that, namely, which takes the thing as the true selfsame, and itself as the reverse, as the factor that leaves sameness behind and goes back into self.
+{{< s v='123' >}}  This second form of perceptual procedure takes:
+- the thing as the true selfsame, and
+- itself as the reverse, as the factor that leaves sameness behind and goes back into self.

+Consciousness, then, gets away also from this procedure.
-Its object is now the entire process which was previously shared between the object and consciousness.
+- Its object is now the entire process which was previously shared between the object and consciousness.

 The thing is a “one”, reflected into self.
-It is for itself.
-But it is also for an other.
-It is an other for itself as it is for another.
+- It is for itself, but it is also for an other.
+- It is an other for itself as it is for another.

-The thing is, hence, for itself and also for another, a being that has difference of a twofold kind.
+The thing is, hence, a being that has difference of a twofold kind.

-But it is also “one”.
+- But it is also “one”.

 Its being “one”, however, contradicts the diversity it has.

 Consciousness would, consequently, have again to make itself answerable for putting the diversity into the “one”.
-It would have to keep this apart from the thing.
+- It would have to keep this apart from the thing.

 It would thus be compelled to say that the thing “in-so-far as” it is for itself is not for another.